EtsTest-ReactNativeApps/camera-app-whunt1965/README.md

 Notably: We will be connecting our application to Firebase to take advantage of cloud storage and authentication mechanism

+## Architecture
+My application is built in react native and has the following architecture:
+- Authentication (controlled by an authentication navigator)
+  - The authentication consists of screens for signing up and logging in (all authentication done via firebase's authentication mechanisms).
+  - The user's uid is stored locally as well during each session so that it can be used to query firebase and retrieve photos/data

+- Main App (controlled with a main navigator after authorization)
+  - The main app consists of the following screens:
+    - Home Screen: The landing page of the app used to navigate to other screens
+    - Details Screen: Lists information about the app
+    - My Photos Screen: Displays user photos uploaded via the camera (photos are retrieved from Firebase Storage and displayed)
+    - Camera Screen: Allows a user to take a photo/scan a barcode and upload it via the image screen (image and metadata are uploaded to Firebase Storage and Cloud Firestore respectively)
+    - Map: Displays image location and shows pins in locations where uploaded photos have been taken (data on images is retrieved from Cloud Firestore).

 ## Phases
 In developing this project, we pursued a multi-phased approach.
 A description of individual phases is included below.